imarcaos/Curso-Desenvolvimento-Web/README.md

    - C341 - What's MySQL
    - C342 - The Structured Query Language(SQL)
    - C343 - Main concepts and terms in relational databases
-   - C344 - Schema of Data bases and data types
+   - C344 - Schema of Databases and data types
+   - C345 - Create a Database with HeidiSQL
+      - 1 How to install HeidiSQL on [Linux Ubuntu](https://www.youtube.com/watch?v=O6p0L8u3RqQ)
+      - 2 How to install HeidiSQL on [Linux Ubuntu](https://www.youtube.com/watch?v=JATWzkN316Q)